Nonisothermal Richards flow in porous media with cross diffusion: Proof of Theorem

-Since $W^{1,q}(\Omega)\hookrightarrow L^q(\Omega)$ compactly and $L^q(\Omega)\hookrightarrow L^1(\Omega)$ continuously, the Aubin-Lions Lemma allows us to deduce that, up to subsequences,
+Since $W^{1,q}(\Omega)\hookrightarrow L^q(\Omega)$ compactly and $L^q(\Omega)\hookrightarrow L^1(\Omega)$ continuously, the Aubin-Lions lemma \cite{Simon87} allows us to deduce that, up to subsequences,

 In particular $f(\Sn)$ is a.e.~convergent in $Q_\tf$.
 Since $f$ is strictly decreasing (and a fortiori one-to-one), it follows that $\Sn$ is a.e.~convergent in $Q_\tf$.
 Thanks to the uniform $L^\infty(Q_\tf)$ bounds for $\Sn$, we deduce \eqref{S.cnv}.
+Positivity of $S^{(n)}$ as well as positivity of the limit $S$ \eqref{S.pos} is direct consequence of Lemma \ref{Lemma_Gamma} and convergence a.e. in $\Qt$.